UFC Fight Night: Ankalaev vs. Walker 2: Predictions & Analysis

 A few statistical edges stand out.
 Bolanos throws significantly more leather — a 0.8 sig. strike per minute gap.
 Bolanos is far more active with takedowns, averaging 0.0 more per 15 minutes.
 McGhee has tighter striking defense, making opponents miss more often.

-**The Pick: Gaston Bolanos over Marcus McGhee.** The model gives Bolanos a slight nod at 62% — this could easily go either way.
+The Pick: Marcus McGhee over Gaston Bolanos.
+The model gives McGhee a slight nod at 60% — this could easily go either way.
+The market implies 68% for McGhee, but our model sees only 60%.
+That 8-point gap favoring Bolanos is worth watching.

 Farid Basharat